 BIO 2104 Anatomy and Physiology II

 An introductory consideration of the structure and function of the nervous, endocrine, immune, respiratory, digestive, urinary, and reproductive systems with particular reference to the human.
 This course is designed for exercise science majors and other students interested in an allied health career.
 The course will not count toward the major course requirements of the biology pattern.
-Also listed as PE 2104.
+Also listed as EXSC 2104.
 Lecture and laboratory.
-Prerequisite: BIO 2014 or PE 2094.
+Prerequisite: BIO 2014 or EXSC 2094.
 IV

 BIO 2144 Tropical Ecology